 At times, volunteer supervisors are charged with scheduling and placing volunteers in their roles.
 This top-down model of volunteer scheduling will look something like this:

 - Gather key information from volunteers.
 The volunteer supervisor records the volunteer’s name, contact information, availability, and preferences.

 - Assign volunteers to a shift and role.
-The volunteer supervisor chooses a time and role-based on program need and volunteer availability.
+The volunteer supervisor chooses a time and role based on program needs and volunteer availability.

 - Communicate shift assignments and next steps.
 The volunteer supervisor contacts the volunteer to let them know about their shift assignment and next steps for getting involved.